-The annual ongoing training program, shall also make certain that the Directors are continuously informed on the developments in the business and regulatory environments, including emerging risks relevant to the Corporation.
-It shall involve courses on corporate governance matters relevant to the Corporation, including audit, internal controls, risk management, sustainability and strategy.
+The annual ongoing training program, shall also inform the Directors the continuing developments in the business and regulatory environments, including emerging risks relevant to the Corporation.
+It shall involve courses on corporate governance matters relevant to the Corporation including audit, internal controls, risk management, sustainability and strategy.